MCADSV Public Policy Staff

 The Legislature in Montana meets in regular session for 90 working days in every odd numbered year beginning in January.
 The Policy Staff will be present at the Capitol throughout the entire session to make sure that our Movement’s voice is heard during the law making process.
 Policy staff will also work together to produces an End of Session Final Legislative Report, a Voting Record for Legislators, and a breakdown of how each Legislator voted on MCADSV’s primary legislation.
 We hope that you find the information appealing, informative and useful.

-End of Session Legislative Report
+End of Session Legislative Summary

 Voting Record of Legislators

 Non-profits, including MCADSV, are prohibited in participating in electoral activities or taking a particular stance in elections or on candidates for political office.
 Our End of Session Voting Record for Legislators is meant to provide you with information about how each Legislator voted on the primary pieces of legislation that MCADSV was tracking.
 It is not meant to convince you to advocate for one candidate over another or to engage in electoral activities.
 Nonprofits are allowed to compile voting history information.
 Again, the list is not exhaustive but reflects those bills we determined were most important.
 All of the information is public record – available on the Legislative Services division website.
-We have also conducted a level of analysis to indicate whether a particular Legislator voted in support of legislation we supported, or voted in support of legislation we opposed.
-If you have questions about how we determined the voting percentages, please contact us.

 Federal-Level Policy Work